How to Get Your Property Back from Your Landlord

 Which Procedure Should I Use?

 It depends on your situation.
 A Summary Proceeding is usually faster than going to Small Claims Court.
-However, in a Summary Proceeding, your remedy may be limited to the return of your property.
-So, for example, if you believe that your property has been damaged so that you no longer want it returned and you can show its prior value, you might wish to go to Small Claims Court.
+However, in a Summary Proceeding, your remedy is probably limited to the return of your property.
+So, for example, if you believe that your property has been damaged so that you no longer want it returned, or is gone, and you can show its prior value, Small Claims Court may be a better choice.
 If you know that your landlord still has your property, then a Summary Proceeding will be quicker.

 How Do I Bring A Complaint For Summary Proceeding To Recover Personal Property?